jaketear1/irreversibility_perception/README.md

 1) exploratory_analysis.ipynb, used to replicate the pupil bin X perceptual sensitivity (d') graph in Beerendonk et al., 2024, as well as adapting the binning procedure for irreversibility, 1/f slope, alpha power, and other values to make comparisons.
 Contains exploratory analysis, scatterplots, statistical tests, and visualizations.
 2) computing_irrev.ipynb, used to compute irreversibility, alpha power, 1/f slope, and sample entropy values, creating those corresponding files of the data/ folder.
 3) simulations.ipynb, used to compare irreversibility values computed over simulated EEG data with different oscillatory parameters, added noise, amplitude changes, as well as with varying phase lag vs. phase synchrony.
-4) clean_analysis_dataset1, as we honed the results for the paper we are preparing, we will test with 2 different datasets.
+4) clean_analysis_dataset1, as we hone the results for the paper we are preparing, we will test with 2 different datasets.
 I wanted a clean version of the analysis for each dataset.

 ### results/
 Contains the figures I used plus my thesis defense powerpoint.
 Will house SVG files for the figures of the paper we are preparing.